-Students are expected to complete all program requirements, including internship, in Michigan for ease of certification and supervision and therefore will not be permitted to complete internships out of state.
+Students are expected to complete all program requirements, including internship, in Michigan for ease of certification and supervision and therefore are strongly discouraged from completing internships out of state.
 In the case of extenuating circumstance, students should contact the internship supervisor.